lynix94/orca-lang/docs/tutorial.md

 cpp module check name and timestamp.
 If there is no dynamic extension library or source\_datetime is newer than dynamic library, cpp module recompile statement and save it as name.so And finally, open that dynamic library and get result object.

-This is simillar to inline assembly in C language. but It's different because This UDS can be used for other languages or context which user want to handle.
-And another difference is result of UDS is independent object, so It doesn't harm readability.
+This is simillar to inline assembly in C language. but It's different because This can be used for other languages or context which user want to handle.
+And another difference is result of this is independent object, so It doesn't harm readability.

-Default supported UDS module libraries in orca are cpp, lang.lisp and lang.sh.
+Default supported context extended object module libraries in orca are html, json, cpp, lang.lisp and lang.sh.
 You can see these in lib folder and understand how it works.